 One of the most important things you can do is regularly clean or change your air filters.
-Your air filters are part of your HVAC system, and control the amount of dust, debris and pollutants that is sent into the rooms of your home or office.
+Your air filters are part of your HVAC system and control the amount of dust, debris, and pollutants that are sent into the rooms of your home or office.
 When your air filter is clogged, it’s unable to capture subsequent pollutants.
 By regularly changing temporary filters or cleaning permanent filters, you can ensure that the vast majority of dust, dirt, and pollutants are not circulating through your home or office.

 Keep Your Floors Clean

 Another way to help the quality of your indoor air is to keep your floors clean.
 The amount of dust, dirt, and pollutants trapped in your carpet or hardware floors can have a huge impact on the air you breathe.
 Regularly vacuuming, sweeping, and mopping can go a long way in controlling your indoor air pollution.
 Just make sure you have a vacuum with a HEPA filter that is regularly cleaned.
 To help reduce the amount of debris on your floors, placemats by all of your doors so the majority of the pollutants attached to shoes are deposited in one place.

 An extremely important part of improving your indoor air quality is to make your home or business a no-smoking zone.
 The smoke from cigars and cigarettes is one of the leading contributing factors to asthma, cancer, ear and respiratory problems, and sudden infant death syndrome.
 If you’re looking to quit, look for local support groups and programs that will help you in your journey.
 If you are a smoker with no desire to quit, then make a commitment to only smoke outside of your home.
 If you’re a business owner, make sure there are clear restrictions as to where people can smoke – including how close to your entrance.